KristofferStrube/Blazor.Konva/README.md

 # Introduction
-A Blazor wrapper for the JavaScript library Konva.js
+A Blazor wrapper for the JavaScript library Konva.js **This is not a full wrapper but a sample of how to get started wrapping a library.**
 # Demo

 The sample project can be demoed at [https://kristofferstrube.github.io/Blazor.Konva/](https://kristofferstrube.github.io/Blazor.Konva/)